 And I am delighted that a company (or rather a co-op) such as Cabot Creamery is interested in inspiring its consumers to embrace a healthy, active lifestyle.
 That is, after all, the purpose of the Cabot Fit Team.
 As low carbers, we already know that full fat cheese and dairy is part of a healthy lifestyle, but I am sure Cabot has an uphill battle sometimes with the Low Fat crowd.
 Still, they have a huge supporter in me and always have.
 It’s rare that I don’t have some Cabot products in my fridge, because living in New England, they are everywhere.
 And they are delicious.

-This is my family’s favourite biscuit recipe.
-I’ve been experimenting for a while with low carb drop biscuits, and I’ve found that a mixture of both coconut flour and almond flour works best.
+This is my family’s favourite drop biscuit recipe.
+I’ve been experimenting for a while with low carb biscuits, and I’ve found that a mixture of coconut flour and almond flour works best.
 And sour cream gives them a great consistency and moisture content.
 And then cheese…lots and lots of good sharp Cheddar cheese.
 I love to use the Cabot Private Stock Cheddar, but it’s also good with some of the flavoured Cheddars like Horseradish or Chipotle.
 You can also add some fresh chopped herbs for your own flavour additions.
-These are quick and easy, and they make great breakfast biscuits and sandwiches.
+These cheesy low carb biscuits are quick and easy to make, and they make great sandwiches.
+You could make Cucina Bella’s Ham, Egg, and Brie Breakfast Sandwiches, or top them with my Homemade Maple Sage Breakfast Sausages.

-Easy and delicious low carb, gluten-free biscuit recipe made with Cheddar cheese and sour cream.
+Easy and delicious low carb biscuits recipe made with Cheddar cheese and sour cream.
 Perfect with soup, or as a breakfast biscuit.
 They even make great sandwiches.

 - 1/2 cup coconut flour